Jethro Tull's 10 Greatest Guitar Moments

 Today, Guitar World checks in with Jethro Tull and pinpoints what we feel are the legendary British band's 10 greatest guitar moments.

 As always, our list digs deep into the band's six-string artistry (a staggering amount of which was provided by the great Martin Barre and, of course, Ian Anderson), while taking historical importance and other factors into account.

 Barre, the axman behind "Cross-Eyed Mary," "Locomotive Breath" and so many more, holds a special place in Guitar World history; his solo on "Aqualung" comes it at Number 25 on our list of the 100 Greatest Guitar Solos of All Time."

 "That guitar solo was totally improvised, and I did it in one take," he told Guitar World.
 "Luckily for me, that solo turned out well, because if it didn’t there would’ve been a flute solo in its place."

 For more about Barre, including his recent projects, visit martinbarre.com.
 Also be sure to read our recent "Dear Guitar Hero" interview with Barre.
 For more about Jethro Tull and Anderson's recent solo work, visit jethrotull.com.

-Check out our guide to Jethro Tull's 10 greatest guitar moments below!
-(Just as you have already started doing) Be sure to leave a comment below to recommend other songs.
-We are NOT OPPOSED to turning this into a Top 20!
+Check out our guide to Jethro Tull's 10 greatest guitar moments below.
+Be sure to leave a comment below to recommend other songs; we are not opposed to turning this into a Top 20!

 "With You There To Help Me"